 The graph $\Gamma_1$ has three boundary components and $\Gamma_2$ has one boundary component.
 Therefore, by construction $G=\Gamma_2$ is the unique fat graph which satisfies the theorem.

-\textbf{Filling quadruple:} To prove the second part, it suffices to show that there exist unique 4-valent decorated fat graph $G$ with three vertices and four standard cycles and single boundary component.
-Suppose $C_i,\ i = 1,2,3,4$ are the standard cycles of $G$.
-As in the proof of the first part there are two cases to be considered.
+\textbf{(2) Filling quadruple.} To prove the second part, it suffices to show that there exists a unique 4-regular decorated fat graph $G$ with three vertices, four standard cycles and a single boundary component.
+Suppose $C_i,\ i = 1,2,3,4$, are the standard cycles of $G$.
+As in the proof of the first part, there are two cases to be considered.

 \begin{large} Case 1. \end{large} Suppose there is a standard cycle consists of three edges.
-So, without loss of generality assume that $C_1$ has length 3.
-The number of edges in $G$ is six.
+So, without loss of generality, we assume that $C_1$ has length 3.
+The number of edges in the graph is six.
 Therefore, it follows that for each $i=2,3,4$, $C_i$ is a loop.
-There are three vertices on $C_1$ and $C_i, \ i=2,3,4$ are the loops at the vertices on $C_1$.
-Such a graph $H$ is uniquely determined(up to isomorphism) and is given in the Figure~\ref{fig:6}.

-The number of boundary components in $H$ (Figure~\ref{fig:6}) is three.
-So this case is not possible.
+There are three vertices on $C_1$ and $C_i, \ i=2,3,4$, are the loops at the vertices on $C_1$.
+Such a graph, denoted by $H$, is uniquely determined (up to isomorphism) and given in Figure~\ref{fig:6}.
+The number of boundary components in $H$ is three (see Figure~\ref{fig:6}).
+Therefore, this case is not possible.

-\begin{large} Case 2. \end{large} In this case, we assume that there are no standard cycle of length three.
+\begin{large} Case 2. \end{large} In this case, we assume that there is no standard cycle of length three.
 The only possibility is the following: there are two cycles of length two and two cycles of length one.
-Such a 4-valent graph $K$ is uniquely (up to isomorphism) determined and is given in the Figure~\ref{fig:7} which have a single boundary component.
-Hence $G=K$ is the unique 4-valent decorated fat graph satisfies the theorem.
+Such a 4-regular graph $K$ is uniquely determined (up to isomorphism) and given in Figure~\ref{fig:7} which has a single boundary component.
+Hence, $G=K$ is the unique 4-regular decorated fat graph which satisfies the theorem.

-\end{proof} \begin{remark} For $n\geq 5$ there does not exist a connected 4-valent decorated fat graph with $n$ standard cycles and three vertices which follows that there does not exist any minimal filling $X=\{\gamma_i|\ i=1,2,\dots n\}$ of $F_2$ if $n\geq 5$.
+\end{proof} \begin{remark} For $n\geq 5$, there does not exist a connected 4-regular decorated fat graph with $n$ standard cycles and three vertices.
+Hence, there exists no minimal filling $X=\{\gamma_i|\ i=1,2,\dots n\}$ of $F_2$ if $n\geq 5$. \end{remark}